 We may process information relating to transactions, including purchases of goods and services that you enter into with us (“transaction data”).
 The transaction data may include your name, your employer, your job title or role, your contact details and the transaction details.
 The transaction data may be processed for the purpose of supplying the purchased goods and services and keeping proper records of those transactions.

 We may process information obtained from products or services we provide.
-Products or services we provide may as part of their normal operation generate event data and/or images that may contain personal data.
+Products or services we provide may as part of their normal operation store personal user data and/or generate event data and/or images that may contain personal data.
 This data may be processed for the purposes of installing and servicing products, record-keeping, and fulfilling customer instructions.

 We may process any of your personal data identified in this policy where necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.